The Internal State of an LLM Knows When It's Lying: Results

-Table \ref{tbl:results} and Figure \ref{fig:results} present the accuracy of all the models tested for each of the topics, along with the average accuracy.
+Table \ref{tbl:results} and Figure \ref{fig:results} present the accuracy of all the models tested using the OPT-6.7b LLM, for each of the topics, along with the average accuracy.
 As depicted by the table and figure, SAPLMA clearly outperforms BERT and Few-shot learning, with BERT, 3-shot, and 5-shot learning achieving only slightly above a random guess ($0.50$).
 It can also be observed that SAPLMA for OPT-6.7b seems to work best when using the 20th layer (out of 32).
 Recall that each model was trained three times.
 We note that the standard deviation between the accuracy among the different runs was very small; therefore, the differences in performance between the different layers seem consistent.
-However, the optimal layer to be used for SAPLMA is very likely to depend on the LLM model, but obtaining the activations from the third quartile seems to perform well.
+However, the optimal layer to be used for SAPLMA is very likely to depend on the LLM.

+We note that the average \emph{training} accuracy for SAPLMA (using OPT-6.7b's 20th layer) is 86.4\%.
+We believe that this relatively high value may indicate once again that the veracity of a statement is inherit to the LLM.
+To demonstrate this, we run a test where the true/false labels are randomly permuted.
+The average accuracy on the random training data is only 62.5\%.
+This indicates that our model does not have the capacity to completely over-fit the training data, and thus, must exploit structure and patterns that appear in the data.